 March is Nutrition Month at Alberts, a month that is all about unlocking the power of healthy food!
-This year, we focus on the power of frozen food, the impact of food waste and, even more so, how you can adopt healthy eating habits that stick.
+In March, we especially focus on the power of frozen food, the impact of food waste and, even more so, how you can adopt healthy eating habits that stick.

 This week in particular is Week of the Dietician in Belgium, a week where the positive influence of dieticians is spotlighted.
 They help you understand what you eat so you can make the healthiest choices for yourself.